LeonidBystrykh/R_for_beginners/README.md

 # R_for_beginners
-This is a place for the supplementary material for the course "A quick introduction to R", which I am preparing for the YouTube
+This is a place for the supplementary material for the course "A quick introduction to R", which I am preparing for the YouTube.

 My channel on youtube is @ScientificIllustrations.
 There are three playlists so far: